Don’t confuse accent with pronunciation! Learn the difference!’

 The inevitability of accent

-Working on pronunciation might once have meant acquiring a new accent, and maybe still means that to some.
+Working on pronunciation might once have meant acquiring a new accent, and maybe still means that for some.
 Today, I believe that it’s more about exploring new choices that suit my client’s individual goals and circumstances.
 That’s why I called myself Vocal Choice

 To find out how I can help you expand your vocal choices, get in touch.